milan-vishnoi/screener.in-extension/README.md

-# screener.in-extension
+# Stock Analysis Extension
-Created this for publishing the code written for an extension on screener.in
+Created this for publishing the code written for helping in analyzing the stocks on screener.in